 I also realized that without learning the subtlety of simultaneous awareness in connection to others, relationships could become a painful experience.
 It was an epiphany when I began to understand all that the horse had shown me and how it related to my own human interactions at home and in my office.

 Having spent most of my adult life working with Fortune 500 companies, I felt a great sense of sadness for what I had been missing.
 The lack of personal awareness in business was causing ripple effects of dysfunction among individuals, families and businesses.
 The majority of men and women in the workplace either acquiesce until they quit or conversely become dominant with immature responses to pressure embodying a survival-of-the-fittest mentality.

 What I learned was not about the horses, it was about me and the way I had been showing up in my career and my life.
 This equine dance of biofeedback was extraordinary.
 It was an exquisite personal guidance at the most intimate level – something I never could have learned from a book or a lecture.
 My new direction was born.

 My journey back to joy started when I was willing to open and learn a new way of being and that’s when a book landed in my lap.
 Now this has landed in yours…

 Barbara Alexander, Founder and CEO of Barbarainc, Teacher and Leading Innovator of Equine Experiential Learning and Coaching for Advanced Human Development.

 After twenty years in traditional leadership development, Barbara stepped out of the mainstream and choose to follow her heart along a different path.
 A path that would eventually lead her back to the business world of today with a whole new perspective.

-Over the last 12 years she has developed many innovative programs that have literally transformed lives.
+Since 2004 she has developed many innovative programs that have literally transformed lives.
 Her work provides skills-based training in personal development and effective leadership tools for today’s men and women so that we not only survive, but we thrive with soul-aligned confidence in our ever-changing world.